 Summer of Service

-Project Transformation’s summer of service experience for young adults offers hands-on opportunities to build mutually enriching relationships with children in neighborhoods that are under-resourced , live in intentional community, experience cultural and socio-economic diversity, and explore various careers in service.
-Young adults can serve in one of the following cities across Oklahoma: Oklahoma City, Tulsa, Bartlesville, Muskogee, Enid, or El Reno.
+Project Transformation’s summer of service experience for young adults offers hands-on opportunities to build mutually enriching relationships with children in neighborhoods that are under-resourced, live in intentional community, experience cultural and socio-economic diversity, and explore various careers in service.
+Young adults serve in cities across Oklahoma.

 Applicants must have completed one year of college or be at least 18 years old, and must be a U.S. citizen, U.S. national, or legal permanent resident alien of the United States to serve.